 - Check that hoses are not:

-- Cut.
+- Leaking.

-- Worn.
+- Cut or cracked.

-- Frayed.
+- Worn or fraved.

 - Rubbing against other parts.

-- Leaking.

 If the brakes are hydraulic, look for leaks; if they are air-powered, listen for leaks.

 Brake chambers

 - Check that the brake chambers:

 - Are securely mounted.

 - Have no cracks or dents.

 - Are not leaking.